Three Basic Types of Document Storage

 Onsite Document Storage of Paper Records

-While much progress has been made toward the achievement of the eco-friendly paperless office, the fact remains that a large percentage of business information, transactions, and communications still exist in paper or hard-copy format.
+While much progress has been made toward the achievement of the eco-friendly paperless office (if environmental considerations play an important role in your decision making you might find the articles listed here of use), the fact remains that a large percentage of business information, transactions, and communications still exist in paper or hard-copy format.
 This means a multitude of paper files that need to be managed and organized so that they can be easily found and retrieved as needed.

 While some organizations may have the liberty of discarding old files that are taking up office space and causing clutter, most workplaces require the safe and secure storage of information for future reference.
 Moreover, document storage is mandatory in certain sectors, such as the legal, financial, and medical/health arenas.